A Few Policies

 - Complete Questionnaire – I will provide you or your client with a questionnaire that, when filled out and sent, will help both the client and myself understand what is exactly needed and wanted in their design.

 I have trimmed unneeded activities and made operations as efficient as possible.
 I operate in many areas of Florida, and through out the U.S. and beyond.
 This allows me to “cast a wider net” and thus keep my prices down on each project.
-Most of our communications are done by phone, internet, Emails, Youtube, etc. I also utilize various collaboration screen to screen technologies which can be superior even to face to face meetings.
-When we must travel judge that a site visit is warranted, I have a small airplane and can meet at any airport near you for a face to face meeting.
-Costs to travel most anywhere in Florida are relatively inexpensive for with an airplane – about the cost of an efficient SUV (but with much less of a time commitment due to speed).
+Most of our communications are done by phone, internet, Emails, Video Streaming, etc. I also utilize various collaboration screen to screen technologies which can be superior even to face to face meetings.
+When we judge that a site visit is warranted, then we can travel.
+I have a small airplane and if you are in Florida or SE United States I can fly to your area to accomplish whatever we deem necessary.
+Travel further away is done by commercial airline and is usually a small investment compared to the value.
+Costs to travel most anywhere in Florida are relatively inexpensive for with an airplane – about the cost of an efficient SUV (but with less of a time commitment due to speed).
 Jobs that require my presence will usually be larger, more complicated jobs and the travel costs will be minimal compared to the job.
 In general, and this should be considered, a good and efficient design can be a major controller of the ultimate cost to build.
 Additionally, the proportion of design and planning costs to the cost of construction is very small.
 It is advised that one not skimp on cost of design.
 One will get that investment back quickly.